Category: All posts

 The above query will match the article containing the text.
 Now, over to semantic search.

-The provided query will first be converted into an embedding using the Cohere model for semantic search.
-This embedding will then be compared to existing vectors in the vector database.
-The distances between the vectors are measured, with smaller distances indicating greater similarity in the meaning of the sentences or articles.
-There are many distances used in pgvector
+First, we'll convert the provided query into an embedding using the Cohere model for semantic search.
+We'll then compare this embedding to existing vectors in the vector database.
+We compare the embedding with a distance metric in which a smaller distance implies a more similar meaning.
+There are many such metrics available in pgvector

 First, let’s create the embeddings for our query as shown below: